VEAF/VEAF-Mission-Creation-Tools/src/defaults/veafSpawnableAircraftsEditor/README.md

 <u>Examples:</u>

-`-cap easy` will spawn a random group containing "easy" in its name; it can be `J-11A - FOX2 - ECM ON - Radar OFF - EASY X1` or `MIG29A - FOX2 - Radar OFF - EASY X2` or multiple others.
+`-cap easy` will spawn a random group containing "easy" in its name; e.g., `J-11A - FOX2 - ECM ON - Radar OFF - EASY X1` or `MIG29A - FOX2 - Radar OFF - EASY X2`

 `-cap fox3.*x2` will spawn a random group containing "fox3" and "x2" in its name; in this case, it'll always spawn a pair of fox3 fighters.